 - 1 tablespoon fresh dill - finely chopped

 - several grinds fresh pepper

-Add the freekeh and salt to boiling water in a medium saucepan.
-Reduce heat to medium-low, and simmer until liquid is absorbed (about 20 minutes).
+- Add the freekeh and salt to boiling water in a medium saucepan.
+Reduce heat to medium-low, and simmer until liquid most of the liquid is absorbed (varies; check package time).
 Remove from heat, and allow it to stand covered for 5 minutes.
 Remove to a large mixing bowl or prep bowl to cool completely.

 - While the freekeh cooks, prep the dressing.
 Combine all ingredients in a small blender, and blend until smooth.
 Set aside.